nbnbhattarai/dotfiles/README.md

 exit
 ```
 # Staying up-to-date
-You can update your personal dotfile repo with the latest changes to the organization one at any time by running:
+You can pull the latest changes to the organization dotfile repo into your personal one at any time by running:
 ```
 ./update.sh
 # Then, manage any merge conflicts that arise (if any)